This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Life interference parameter overall mean scores where patients and caregivers favoured once weekly NGENLA (95% CI) after 12 weeks vs. once daily Genotropin included: willingness to continue treatment, impact on daily activities, caregiver & family life interference and convenience & ease of the injection schedule.

-For safety & efficacy data click here.
+For further information on safety & efficacy data click here.

 Study Design